turtl/www/views/pages/security.md

 Notes store their own key in their data, encrypted using the board's key.
 What this means is that having a board's key can unlock all notes within that board, making board sharing easy.

+## Sharing over email

+As mentioned above in [When is Turtl *not* secure](#when-is-turtl-not-secure), Turtl has a feature that allows inviting people to share content over email.
+While this is not nearly as secure, it is a necessary feature for those who don't necessarily need higher levels of information securty but want to use the collaborative aspects of Turtl.

+Here's a rundown of how it works: you want to share a board with your friend.
+Your friend isn't signed up on Turtl (at least, the email address you have for her isn't registered to a persona), so you initiate a board invite over email.
+What happens next is Turtl generates a random string which will be used to generate an AES key (we'll call it the invite key).
+The resulting AES key is a combination of the random string (which is sent to the server along with the other invite data) and the shared secret (if one is entered).
+The shared secret never leaves the client.
+The invite key (remember, random string + shared secret) is then used to encrypt the key of the board being shared (see [Subkeys and sharing](#subkeys-and-sharing) above).
+This encrypted board key, the random string used to generate the invite key, and the invitee's email are sent back to the server, which stores the all the invite information (*except the random string*) and sends an email containing an invite code (last 7 digits of a hash of the current time, the invitee's email, and a crypto-secure random number), the invite ID (deterministic SHA256 value of the board's ID + the invitee's email), and the random string to the invitee (all of the above is in a link, of course).

+This email contains all the information to download the invite (including the encrypted board key) and accept the invite (giving the invitee access to the board and its data).
+When the user clicks the link in the email, they are taken to a page that lets them download the add-on for their favorite browser.
+The add-on, on install, detects that it's on an invite page and saves the invite for later (until the user has joined/logged in).

+It's important to note that if a shared secret is not used, and the email sent to the invitee is intercepted, *it can be used to gain full access to the board and all its data*.
+If you care about security at all, use the shared secret.
+If you *really* care about securty, send an email telling the would-be invitee to install Turtl and create a persona, and once they do, share with their persona (which transmits the board's key, RSA encrypted, over Turtl's messaging system).

 ## Authentication data